-If the tumor has spread outside the ovary when it is first diagnosed, the surgeon will remove as much of it as possible (debulk it).
-Treatment after surgery depends on something called invasion (when one kind of cell grows into organs or tissues where it doesn't belong).
-Part of what makes a cancer cell dangerous is its ability to invade other tissues.
-When LMP tumors spread, they can form tumor implants (deposits) on the lining of the abdomen (the peritoneum) and on the surface of organs in the abdomen and pelvis.
+If the tumor has spread outside the ovary when it is first diagnosed, the surgeon will remove as much of it as possible (debulking).
+Treatment after surgery depends on whether the spread is invasive or not.
+When borderline tumors spread, the can form tumor implants (deposits) on the peritoneum (lining of the abdomen) and on the surface of organs in the abdomen and pelvis.
 Most often, these implants are non-invasive, meaning they haven't grown into the abdominal lining or organs.
-When they are growing into the peritoneum or the organs, they are said to be invasive.

-If the tumor comes back after initial surgery, further debulking surgery may be considered.
-Chemo and, rarely, radiation therapy are also options for recurrent LMP tumors.
+If the tumor comes back after initial surgery, further debulking surgery might be considered.
+Chemo and, rarely, radiation therapy are also options for recurrent borderline tumors.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.